 When filling out the application for the affiliate network, you've also got to figure out which methods you'll be using to promote the network's offers as this will be one of the main questions on the application.
 It really doesn't matter which methods you give, just pick a few and be prepared to talk about them briefly with a representative over the phone.
-You can just name a few of the ways which I listed to promote your site earlier in Chapter 6 or 7.
+You can just name a few of the ways which I listed to promote your site earlier.